Strong Priority and Determinacy in Timed CCS: A Process Algebra with Clocks and Priorities

-In our concrete notation for expressions using the abstract syntax of processes, we will assume that the binary operator $+$ is right associative and taking higher binding power than the binary operator $\cpar$.
-Thus, we write $P + Q + R \cpar S$ instead of $(P + (Q + R)) \cpar S$.
-Also, we assume that the unary operators of prefix, restriction and hiding have higher binding power than the binary operators.
-Hence, we write $P \restrict c + a \cseq b \cseq c \cseq Q \cpar R \hide \sigma $ instead of $((P \restrict c) + (a \cseq (b \cseq (c \cseq Q)))) \cpar (R \hide \sigma)$.
-The \textit{sub-processes} of a $P$ are all sub-expressions of $P$ and (recursively) all sub-processes of $Q$ for definitions $A \pdef Q$ where $A$ is a sub-expression of $P$.
-Sometimes it is useful to consider processes in a fragment of \ccslm.
-Specifically, a process is called \textit{unclocked} if $P$ does not contain any clock prefix $\sigma\col H \cseq Q$ as a sub-process.
-A process is called \textit{sequential} or \textit{single-threaded} if it does not contain any parallel sub-process $Q \cpar R$. \longshort{\version}{}{ \begin{definition}[Visible Labels] The set $\vA(P) \subseteq \L$ of \emph{visible labels} of a process $P$ is defined inductively as follows:

-\end{definition} \myb{It is not difficult to extend this definition to the halting process $\one_C$ as follows: $\vA(\one_C) = C$.} } $P$ is \textit{action-closed}, or simply \textit{closed}, if \longshort{\version}{ if all sub-processes $\ell\col H\cseq Q$ in $P$ occur in the scope of a restriction or hiding operator that binds $\ell$.
-We write $\vA(P)$ for the set of free (``visible'') action names of $P$. } {$\vA(P) = \eset$.} We identify syntactically two processes that differ only in the choice of bound names, and we work under the \textit{Barendregt's hygiene convention} \cite{Bar-84}.
+\end{definition} \myb{It is not difficult to extend this definition to the halting process $\one_C$ as follows: $\vA(\one_C) = C$.} } $P$ is \textit{closed} if \longshort{\version}{ all sub-processes $\ell\col H\cseq Q$ in $P$ occur in the scope of a restriction or hiding operator that binds $\ell$. } {$\vA(P) = \eset$.} As usual, we denote by $\L(P) \subseteq \L$ the free labels, called \textit{(syntactic) sort} of $P$, identify processes that differ only in the choice of bound labels.